invictanoctis/Discord-Bot/README.md

-A Discord Bot for various commands and features
+A Discord Bot for personal use that features various commands and functions to make discord a bit better